aioz-ai/air-blogs-cms/CONTRIBUTING.md

 title: How to contribute
 sidebar_label: How to contribute
 ---
+# 👨‍💻 Contributing to AIOZ AIR Blogs
+We welcome and appreciate any contribution made by the community.
+If you want to contribute to AIOZ, this document may make the process easier for you.

+## 😎 Get Involved
-Wiki content are written in GitHub Flavored Markdown (GFM), you can visit here to view [syntax reference](https://guides.github.com/features/mastering-markdown/).
+Wiki/Blog contents are written in GitHub Flavored Markdown (GFM), you can visit here to view [syntax reference](https://guides.github.com/features/mastering-markdown/).
 You need some basic `git` skills to submit your contribution.

 For light weight editing, you can use github's interface to edit existing article or create new article.
 If you need more control over assets or write multiple articles and submit changes in bulk, you probably need to fork this repo and submit your contribution as PR (Pull Request).